-- 5. In the Available Network Folders sections, select the USB storage device. - 6.
+- Select ADVANCED > ReadySHARE > Advanced Settings.
+The USB Storage (Advanced Settings) page displays. - 5.
+In the Available Network Folders sections, select the USB storage device. - 6.
 Click the Safely Remove USB Device button.

-This takes the device offline.

-7. Physically disconnect the USB storage device.
+This takes the device offline. - 7.
+Physically disconnect the USB storage device.

-Use Dynamic DNS to Access USB Storage Devices Through the Internet
+10 Use Dynamic DNS to Access USB Storage Devices Through the Internet

-With Dynamic DNS, you can use the Internet to access USB devices attached to the router's USB ports when you're not home.
+With Dynamic DNS, you can use the Internet to access a USB device that's connected to a USB port on the router when you're not home.

 - Set up and manage Dynamic DNS

-- Set up FTP access through the Internet

 - Your personal FTP server

+- Set up HTTPS access through the Internet

 - Access USB storage devices through the Internet

-- Remotely access a USB device using ReadyCLOUD